ros2/ros2_documentation/source/Tutorials/Intermediate/Testing/CLI.rst

 Debugging tests with GDB
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If a C++ test is failing, gdb can be used directly on the test executable in the build directory.
+If a C++ test is failing, GDB can be used directly on the test executable in the build directory.
 Ensure to build the code in debug mode.
 Since the previous build type may be cached by CMake, clean the cache and rebuild.